-EXHIBIT A Form of Transportation Agreement
+EXHIBIT A Receipt Points

-EXHIBIT B Receipt Points
+EXHIBIT B Form of Transportation Agreements

 WAHA FACILITY SERVICES AGREEMENT

 This WAHA FACILITY SERVICES AGREEMENT (hereinafter referred to as this “Agreement”) is made and entered into on the ___ day of February, 1998, to be effective as of the 1st day of January 1998 (the “Effective Date”) by and between ENRON CAPITAL & TRADE RESOURCES CORP., a Delaware corporation (“ECT”) and PG&E TEXAS PIPELINE, L.P., a Delaware limited partnership (“PG&E TEXAS”).
 ECT and PG&E TEXAS may be referred to herein collectively as the “Parties” and individually as a “Party”.